Precalculus by Richard Wright

 Identify End Behavior of Polynomial Functions

-Sometimes is it important to know what happens at the edges of a graph.
+Sometimes it is important to know what happens at the edges of a graph.
 The degree of a polynomial function and the leading coefficient are enough to provide patterns about the end behavior.
 End behavior is what the graph does on the left and right side of the graph.
 Because the power of the leading term is the highest, that term will grow significantly faster than the other terms as x gets very large or very small, so its behavior will dominate the graph.
 For any polynomial, the end behavior of the polynomial will match the end behavior of the term of highest degree.
 See table 2.

 Table 2